ChrisTitusTech/zsh/README.md

 ```

 ## Get Dependancies
+### Should download with config
   - zsh-syntax-highlighting - syntax highlighting for ZSH
-  - autojump - jump to directories with j or jc for child or jo to open in file manager (ARCH - install via AUR)
   - zsh-autosuggestions - Suggestions based on your history
+  - pure - Pure shell look for zsh
+### Get this from your distribution repository
+  - autojump - Jump to directories with j or jc for child or jo to open in file manager
   - zsh - the shell itself
-  - pure - Should download with my setup (Just in case - `git clone https://github.com/sindresorhus/pure.git "$HOME/.zsh/pure"`)

 ## Set as default
 To set zsh as default shell for your user, edit `/etc/passwd` (from `/bin/bash` to `/bin/zsh`)